-The first destination in Phayao you need to visit is Phayao lake, known to locals as Kwan Phayao, the photogenic attraction.
-Kwan Phayao is not only well known as the lake of the Buddhist faith because of the submerged temple’s historical remnants, but also the biggest freshwater lake in the North of Thailand and the fourth biggest in Thailand.
+The first destination you must visit is a lake, known to locals as Kwan Phayao, the photogenic local attraction.
+The lake is not only well known as the lake of the Buddhist faith because of the submerged temple’s historical remnants, but also the biggest freshwater lake in the North of Thailand and the fourth biggest in Thailand.
 The incomparable atmosphere is beautiful and remarkably worth visiting, especially during the sunset.
-Enjoying the last light of the day as dusk sets in is quite romantic there.
+Enjoying the last light of the day as dusk sets in is quite romantic here.

-Wat Phra That Chom Thong is located near Kwan Phayao, 3 kilometers from Phayao city center.
+Wat Phra That Chom Thong is located not far from the previous point of interest.
 The temple is situated in the middle of the forest with many interests, such as a greenhouse, relics of Buddha, and the golden 30 meters Lanna-style pagoda.
 This holy Buddhist sanctuary is well known among the locals as the place of making merits and getting the blessing.
-From Wat Phra That Chom Thong’s splendid viewpoint, you will see Phayao city center and Kwan Phayao lake from the top.
+From Wat Phra That Chom Thong’s splendid viewpoint, you will see the old city and Kwan Phayao lake from the top.